 I just finished reading Grassroots and Nonprofit Leadership: A Guide for Organizations in Changing Times.
 This is the best book I have read on activism and leadership and is now a staple in my social change library.
-The book is full of tangible leadership techniques and pushes activist to consider how their leadership and the structure of their organizations hinders or furthers their cause.
+The book is full of tangible leadership techniques and pushes activists to consider how their leadership and the structure of their organizations hinders or furthers their cause.
 You can download the book for free.

 Damaged self respect: When people don’t respect themselves they may substitute self-righteousness.